Gold Coast / Cairns (Australia)

 Currumbin, Tugun, Kirra

-For this stay, we headed even further south and rented an Airbnb in Currumbin.
+For this stay, we headed just a bit further south and rented an Airbnb in Currumbin.
 Barbie and I both agreed that this is our favorite area on the Gold Coast.
-It offers a large, sweeping white-sand beach, a distinct residential feel, and the most relaxed atmosphere on the coast.
-The adjacent towns of Tugun & Kirra would also be an excellent choice to hunker down for a while.
+It has the most relaxed atmosphere on the entire coast, a massive, sweeping white-sand beach, and a quiet, residential neighborhood feel.
+If you’re looking to hunker down for an extended stay, the adjacent towns of Kirra Beach & Tugun is another fantastic option.

 Flashpacker Tip: If you have a car, drive an hour south across the state line into New South Wales to visit Byron Bay.
 It’s not technically part of the Gold Coast, but its young, vibrant, boho vibe makes it one of my absolute favorite beach towns in Australia.